johnnietse/pdf-chatbot/README.md

 - Requires an API key (set in environment variables).

 2. **PDF Processing**:
-- Loads PDFs with PyPDFLoader.
+- Loads PDFs with `PyPDFLoader`.
-- Splits documents into chunks with CharacterTextSplitter.
+- Splits documents into chunks with `CharacterTextSplitter`.
-- Creates a vector store (Chroma) for retrieval.
+- Creates a vector store (`Chroma`) for retrieval.

 3. **Prompt Handling**:
-- Processes user messages with ConversationalRetrievalChain.
+- Processes user messages with `ConversationalRetrievalChain`.
 - Maintains chat history for context.